rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## Eight jailed over MV Matthew cocaine seizure
+## Eight jailed over largest cocaine seizure in Ireland

 date: 2025-07-04, from: RTÉ News

-Eight men have been jailed for between 13 and a half and 20 years for their roles in trying to smuggle 2.2 tonnes of cocaine worth over €157m, the largest cocaine seizure in Irish history.
+Eight men have been jailed for between 13 and a half and 20 years for their roles in trying to smuggle 2.2 tonnes of cocaine, worth over €157m, the largest cocaine seizure in Irish history.

 <br>